Vital Records Online

 required documents

-What Documents Are Required to Order State of Tennessee Birth Certificates?
+What Documents Are Required to Order State of Tennessee Birth Certificate?

 Applicants must provide proof of their identity to the Tennessee Department of Health when requesting certified copies of birth records.
 Acceptable IDs include a U.S. state-issued driver’s license, a passport, or a U.S. military ID.
 The table below displays the required information and acceptable documents to order a birth certificate in Tennessee.
 Proof of identity is mandatory unless your application is signed and notarized.